top of page

 Timeline

-1938 February 6, 1938, the first service was held at 110 W Washington St. (in formwe Nourse Flower Shop).
-This was the ninth church established in Medina.
+1938 February 6, 1938, the first service led by Rev. Henkelman (St. Paul, Berea) was held at 110 W Washington St. This was the ninth church established in Medina.
 There were 26 charter members.

 Mr & Mrs Fred Bohl